 However, here is a part of what we are missing.

-Most of the time we grab onto anything we think looks and sounds like change.
-Anything that will calm down the tensions.
+We grab onto anything fast and straightforward that we think looks and sounds like change most of the time.
+We go for anything that will calm down the tensions.

-The reason we want to solve so fast is to keep our anxiety levels under control.
+Above all, we want to solve so fast to keep our anxiety levels under control.

 I will repeat.